Tag Archives: Public Policy

 President Trump’s Negotiation Skills (or Lack Thereof) – Part 6

 Perceptive readers recall my series of posts about President Trump’s negotiation skills.
-(Here’s a link to Part 5, which includes links to the whole collection.)
+(Here are links to Parts 1, 2, 3, 4, and 5.)
 This part provides an overview of Mr. Trump’s negotiation failures whereas the prior parts focused on particular negotiations.
 It summarizes a Washington Post column by liberal columnist Paul Waldman.
-I … Continue reading President Trump’s Negotiation Skills (or Lack Thereof) – Part 6
+I think that … Continue reading President Trump’s Negotiation Skills (or Lack Thereof) – Part 6

 Possible Federal Class Negotiation in Opioid Case